jenkinsci/aqua-security-scanner-plugin/README.md

 ```

 ## Publicly releasing a new version to jenkins-ci.org ##
 See https://wiki.jenkins-ci.org/display/JENKINS/Hosting+Plugins#HostingPlugins-Releasingtojenkinsci.org.
-It has describes alternatives, use the following.
+It describes several alternatives, use the following.

 1. Create a settings.xml file with your credentials as described
 2. Execute: